lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

         <li id="fn29"><abbr>IRC</abbr> section 892(a)(2)(B)(i) <a href="#fref29">&#8593;</a></li>
         <li id="fn30"><abbr>IRC</abbr> section 892(a)(2)(B)(ii) <a href="#fref30">&#8593;</a></li>
         <li id="fn31">If the foreign taxable investor lends money through a <abbr>PE</abbr>/<abbr>VC</abbr> fund organized as a partnership, the <abbr>IRS</abbr> will determine the 10% equity holding limit based on the proportion of the equity in the borrower that each partner in the partnership owns, rather than the amount that the partnership owns. <a href="#fref31">&#8593;</a></li>
+        <li id="">The rationale for using a limited partnership structure is to enable flow-through of capital gains and ordinary income to the investment professionals of the fund sponsor while maintaining limited liability protection. <a href="">&#8593;</a></li>
     </ol>
 </div>